-There is no predictive LF model for our stage 1 (2×2) negotiations.
-However, in stage 2 we will have either a 2×1 or 1×1 model, for which both BP and LF solutions are available.
-Which model is more predictive of outcomes?
-LF models need to identify a leader - i.e. somebody endowed with the ability to make "take it or leave it" offers - and leadership can reside either in the manufacturing tier or the retailer tier.
-If we declare the retailer the leader with a standard unilateral preference function (case RL), the subgame perfect equilibrium is for her to declare a price infinitesimally larger than the full cost of the (ex post) most efficient manufacturer, capturing all of the available value for herself.
-If we declare the manufacturing tier as the leader where each firm has a standard preference function (case ML), there are two possibilities.
-If there is only one viable manufacturer $(a \ 1 \times 1 \text{ bargaining system})$ the sole manufacturer will capture all of the value, leaving the retailer with nothing.
+LF models need to identify a leader - i.e. who is endowed with the ability to make "take it or leave it" offers - and leadership can reside either in the manufacturing tier or the retailer tier.
+If we declare the retailer the leader (case RL), the subgame perfect equilibrium is for her to declare a price infinitesimally larger than the full cost of the (ex post) most efficient manufacturer, capturing all of the available value for herself.
+If we declare the manufacturing tier as the leader (case ML), there are two possibilities.
+If there is only one viable manufacturer (a 1×1 bargaining system)

+the sole manufacturer will capture all of the value, leaving the retailer with nothing.
 If there are two viable manufacturers (a 2×1 bargaining system) we have a complete information common agency problem (Bernstein and Whinston 1986), which has the subgame perfect solution of the (ex post) efficient manufacturer getting the contract for a price equal to the full cost of his competitor, thereby capturing the full Δc_m for himself.
-The BP solution is for the efficient manufacturer to get the contract but get only one half of Δc_m for himself in the 2 × 1 case and half the total surplus in the 1×1 case.
-Figure 3a shows the mean absolute error between these model predictions and experimental results for manufacturer profits9.
+The BP solution is for the efficient manufacturer to get the contract but get only one half of Δc_m for himself in the 2×1 case and half the total surplus in the 1×1 case.
+Figure 6a shows the mean absolute error between these model predictions and experimental results for manufacturer profits10.

+Specifically, for each chain we computed the predicted manufacturer profit for BP and the two LF models (RL and ML) given the outcome of the first stage negotiations.
+We then computed the absolute value of the difference between the predicted and actual outcome.
+Finally, we took the mean of these values over all chains (the median errors are very similar).
+Visually, BP is the best model overall and RL is the worst.
 Rigorously, we used a pairwise, two tailed Wilcoxin signed rank test for the equality of medians with the following results.
 BP is more accurate than RL in all treatments (p < 0.01 for all); BP is statistically indistinguishable from ML in all cases except MDiff20, when BP is unambiguously better (p < 0.01); ML is better than RL (p < 0.01), except MDiff20 and SDiff20 for which ML and RL are indistinguishable.
 Hence, we find that the BP model is equal or better than any LF model in all treatments.
 Interestingly, using a standard principal-agent style of model with a retailer principal is the worst among these alternatives.
 If researchers want to adhere to LF models of some sort, these results suggest the common agency format (ML) is superior to the single-leader format (RL).